 [10.
 Deleted by No. 24 of 1987 s.
 63.]

-11. Power to divert, intercept and store water
+11. Water in catchment areas and water reserves, Corporation’s powers as to

 (1) Notwithstanding anything to the contrary contained in the Land Drainage Act 1925, or in any other Act, but subject to subsection (2), the Corporation may divert, intercept, and store all water coming from the watercourses and other sources within the boundaries of any catchment area or water reserve, and may take any water found on or under the land situated within any such catchment area or water reserve.